 Armed with a bachelor's in energy systems engineering and an master's in energy engineering from Stanford University, JB left the cold winters of Wisconsin for good.
 He now lives in Menlo Park, Calif., where he continues to indulge his passion for electric transportation: he built an electric Porsche 944 that held a world EV racing record, a custom electric bicycle, and a pioneering hybrid trailer system.
 JB is also an accomplished pilot.

 Deepak brings more than 20 years of global automotive financial experience to the Tesla team.
 As Chief Financial Officer, Deepak brings invaluable insight of a well-versed industry veteran to help Tesla become a leading automobile company in the world.

-Deepak and his family live Silicon Valley, where Deepak spearheads financial initiatives out of Tesla's San Carlos headquarters.
-In his spare time Deepak enjoys playing racquet ball, spending time with his kids and hiking.
+Deepak and his family live Silicon Valley, where Deepak spearheads financial initiatives out of Tesla's Palo Alto headquarters.
+In his spare time, Deepak enjoys playing racquetball, spending time with his kids and hiking.
 He loves cooking Indian food on special occasions just to have fun with his friends and family.

 Deepak holds bachelor's and master's degrees in materials engineering from Banaras Hindu University and Northwestern University, respectively and an MBA from Carnegie Mellon University.